AHalkj/Masters_Thesis/Readme.txt

 and
 C:\repos\AHAKLWE\Model\extraction

-was made in part with cooperation with SimCorp Developers
+was made in part with cooperation with SimCorp

 C:\repos\AHAKLWE\Model\FSL_model\baseline